RaspPywriter/Boredom_Text/README.md

 3. Random Activity Generator

 This program uses the boredom API to return activities to users.
 Users can choose to keep trying to get more activities or exit the program.
+## Program Details
+This program is just one Python file.
+It is divided into different methods: